High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps

-A similar calculation can be carried out for $\ket{F'=3, m_{F}'=3}$ on the $\sigma_{-}$ leg, for which $p_{\rm depump, \ket{3',3'}} \approx 3.6\times10^{-6}$.
-Combining these two depump probabilities, we have a $6\times10^{-6}$ chance of depump for each resonant scattering event with this configuration, or $\mathcal{R}_{\sigma} = 1.6 \times 10^{-3}$ after accounting for our collection efficiency (CE) of \collectionEfficiency{}, which is a measured value that includes transmission of our optical system and the quantum efficiency of the detector.
-Since this value is an order of magnitude larger than those of either single photon off-resonant depumping rates, mitigation of this mechanism yields significant gains for the bright state readout fidelity.
+As a case study for this V-type Raman mechanism, we calculate the two-photon depumping rate when the bias B-field is aligned orthogonal to the (linear) trap polarization direction, producing ($\sigma_{+}$ + $\sigma_{-}$)/$\sqrt{2}$ trap light in the atom's angular momentum basis.
+Using three-level calculations and a far-detuned approximation \cite{SupplementalMaterial}, we estimate the effective two-photon Rabi rate for the Raman transition from $\ket{F'=5, m_{F}'=5}$ to $\ket{F'=4(3), m_{F}'=3}$ to be ${\Omega_{{\rm eff},4'}=2\pi \times [-0.255\,U_{0}/h]}$ rad/s ($\Omega_{{\rm eff},3'}=2\pi \times 0.329\,U_{0}/h$ rad/s).
+Considering the branching ratio of each state to the $\ket{F=3}$ ground state, for our trap depth this gives a depump probability per resonant scattering event of $6.6\times10^{-5}$, or a normalized depump rate of $\mathcal{R}_{\rm Raman} = 6.8 \times 10^{-3}$ after accounting for our measured collection efficiency (CE) of \collectionEfficiency{} \footnote{Collection efficiency quoted here includes transmission through all optics and the quantum efficiency of the detector.}.
+Since this value is more than an order of magnitude larger than both the probe and trap single photon off-resonant depumping rates, mitigation of this mechanism yields significant gains for the bright state readout fidelity.

 To verify this newly identified mechanism, we study the bright state count histogram for two experiment geometries.
-We orient the trap polarization either parallel or orthogonal to the B-field/probe-defined quantization axis generating either $\pi$ or $\sigma_{\pm}$ polarization components of the trapping beam \footnote{Neglecting polarization distortion due to focusing and incorrect polarization components due to misalignment.}.
-With the $\sigma$-polarized trap light, we expect to see depumping from the two-photon pathway as calculated, however for the $\pi$-polarized trap configuration, there is no dipole-allowed coupling from the excited state to the ground state caused by the trap light, and thus we expect this mechanism to be absent (barring trap polarization misalignment and polarization distortion effects from focusing).
+We orient the B-field and probe jointly defined quantization axis either parallel or orthogonal to the trap polarization generating either $\pi$ or $\sigma_{\pm}$ polarization components of the trapping beam \footnote{Neglecting polarization distortion due to focusing and incorrect polarization components due to misalignment.}.
+With the $\sigma$-polarized trap light, we expect to see depumping from the two-photon pathway as calculated.
+However, for the $\pi$-polarized trap configuration, there is no dipole-allowed coupling from $\ket{F'=5, m'_F=5}$ to the ground state caused by the trap light, and thus we expect this mechanism to be absent (barring trap polarization misalignment and polarization distortion effects from focusing).